 - Child Tax Credit

-If your postcode starts with TS13 5, Loftus Jobcentre Plus started to deliver Universal Credit from the 14 March 2016.
+If your postcode starts with TS13, Loftus Jobcentre Plus will again start to deliver Universal Credit from November 2018.

 Universal Credit is not paid by Scarborough Borough Council but our Benefits team will be able to advise you whether or not you can claim Universal Credit and even assist you in applying for Universal Credit online.